xlinsist/xlinsist.github.io/README.md

 **Writing is my long-standing habit.** I have been keeping a diary since high school.
 Parts of the diaries are organized as [several columns](/blogs/main.md) to summarize thinking patterns and miscellaneous insights from my experiences and reading.

-**I consider myself a lifelong explorer with passions for photography and trekking.** Living in the city, I enjoy taking photos to record urban life and culture, and organize them into [street photography works](/photography/main.md).
-When I venture outdoors, I find great joy in meeting with local residents and discovering a world of different dimensions.
+**I consider myself an adventurer with passions for photography and trekking.** Living in the city, I enjoy taking photos to record urban life and culture, and organize them into [street photography works](/photography/main.md).
+When I am outdoors, I find great joy in experiencing different life styles and discovering a world of different dimensions.

 <div align=center>
 <img src="imgs/selfie-xiangshan.jpg" width = "60%" >